oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

 1. text

+## Task 5: Upload data to your object storage bucket

+Introductory Text

+1. text

+## Task 6: Check that the data pipeline loaded the data into the database

+Introductory Text

+1. text

-## Task 5: Optionally reset the pipeline's state and history
+## Task 7: Optionally reset the pipeline's state and history

 Introductory Text